lias-laboratory/ontodb/README.md

 Type: RNTL
 Project website: http://www-sop.inria.fr/edelweiss/projects/ewok/

-## OntoDB tools

-Several tools and libraries have been developped around the OntoDB ontology based database tool.
-Two versions of these libraries and tools are available : version 1 (historic version) and version 2 (optimized and refactored version).

-* OntoDB schema (version 1, version 2): an ontology based database tool, support of multiple ontology models within ontology based database
-* OntoQL (version 1, version 2): is an exploitation language for ontology based databases (OBDB).
-* OntoQLPlus (version 1, version 2): is an OntoQL editor.
-* OntoQLConsole (only for version 1): is an OntoQL interactive terminal.
-* BeMoRe (only for version 1): Behaviour Model Repository, an extending Persistent Meta-Modeling Systems with Behavioral Semantics.

 ## Publications

 This page lists all scientific papers related to the OntoDB ontology based database tool.